Oce4nM4n/myOverlay/readme.md

 # SidePanelApp

 A macOS-friendly Python/Tkinter floating sidebar with:
-- **Always-on-top, semi-transparent button** on the right edge of the screen made with the help of AI
+- **Always-on-top, semi-transparent button** on the right edge of the screen
 - **Notepad** tab (auto-saves to file)
 - **To-Do list** tab with Apple Reminders integration (add, complete, and remove tasks)
 - **Countdown Timer** tab (counts down to a specified date)